XiaoyingZheng121/scRCMF/ReadMe.txt

 This directory includes:

-   1) example.m -------- an example run of SOptSC on a specific dataset (see here for QUICKSTART).
+   1) example.m -------- an example run of scRCNMF on a specific dataset (see here for QUICKSTART).

    2) scRCMF_cluster.m  --------the M file contains all components of the algorithm for clusters.
     Please refer to this file for further information.